 The fear scale includes being apprehensive, anxious, fearful, terrified, and petrified.

 Fear is important because it alerts us to danger and, in this way, it is protective.
-An unattended young child who puts her hands too near the flame of a cooker will be afraid to do so again; and the passenger in a car with a dangerous driver is unlikely to go on a second journey, with good reason.
+An unattended young child who puts her hands too near the flame of a cooker will be afraid to do so again; and the passenger in a car with a dangerous and irresponsible driver is unlikely to go on a second journey with that driver, with good reason.

 The scale of anger runs from being irritated, annoyed and angry, up to being furious and enraged.
 Once we reach fury or rage, we are in different emotional terrain to anger, as we will see below.